About.

 • Mission.

-The Festival focuses on socials, competitions, and clinics to ensure that the skiing community and industry is thriving.
+The Festival focuses on socials and clinics to ensure that the skiing community and industry is thriving.

 • Objectives.